 The College has seen a period of significant growth this century.
-The student body in this financial year, stood at 636, (representing 505 full-time equivalents), up from 290 in 2000.
+The student body in this financial year, stood at 641, (representing 585 full-time equivalents), up from 290 in 2000.
 Over the last twenty years the College's estate has significantly expanded.
-Following the opening of Mount Pleasant Halls in September 2019 the College now has 495 units of accommodation, of mixed size, on a leafy 9-acre site.
+Following the opening of Mount Pleasant Halls in September 2019 the College now has 491 units of accommodation, of mixed size, on a leafy 9-acre site some of which are sub-let to other Cambridge Colleges.